jmfontana/ipa-chart-phono-rules/church.md

 ;Shorthand for a list with two (!) relations for two nouns at the same time:
 (define multi-rel (lambda (noun1 noun2) (list (rel-N1 noun1) (rel-N2 noun2))))

-;Chose a relation based on the following heuristic:
+;Chose a relation based on the following procedure:
 (define relation (lambda (noun1 noun2) (cond ((equal? (rel-N1 noun1) (rel-N2 noun2)) (rel-N1 noun1)) ;If both relations coincide, go with that.
                                              ;condition: sample from both relation pools until they coincide for N rounds (else (multinomial (list 'for_purpose 'habitat_of 'made_of 'half-half 'resembles 'unknown)